wweverma1/gyft-serve/README.md

 ## Development & Deployment

+This repository just serves as a frontend for [original Gyft](https://github.com/metakgp/gyft/) and is mostly maintained alongside updates to the original repository.

-The `master` branch is auto deployed on Heroku.
+NOTE: **The `master` branch is auto deployed on Heroku**.